 Having a homemade bird feeder in your backyard can help fulfill Wolf Adventure Paws on the Path 7 and Webelos & Arrow of Light Adventure Into the Wild 3 & 6.

-Boys could also use them as gifts for Mother’s Day, Father’s Day or a parent’s birthday.
+Kids could also use them as gifts for Mother’s Day, Father’s Day or a parent’s birthday.

 Using a marker, draw an asterisk on one side of the bottle about an inch from the bottom.
 On the opposite side of the bottle, draw a circle about 1 inch in diameter.
 Parents, you’ll use a craft knife and carefully cut along the lines of the asterisk.
 Cut out the circle.